 NAME THAT NEIGHBORHOOD Some New York neighborhoods are simply named for their location on a map (East Village, Midtown).
 Others are given prefabricated designations (SoHo, DUMBO).
 But a few retain names that link them intimately with their pasts.
 Other entries in this series can be found here.

 Greenwich Village has been the heart of New York’s cultural identity for over 160 years, the birthplace of city bohemia, where the upper and lower classes collide, the iconic outsider neighborhood between midtown and the financial district.
 It’s been New York’s home for counter-culture, gay liberation, artistic inspiration, musical innovation and groundbreaking urban renewal.
 No surprise that it was named one of New York’s very first historic district in 1969, even as some of its greatest moments were yet to come.
+[Find out what happened in the years leading up to 1969 in our podcast episode about Greenwich Village in the 1960s.]

 But why do we even call it Greenwich in the first place?
 And was it ever really a village at all?